docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/index.md

 ## Check status from the UI

-The first place to check the status of UCP is the **UCP web UI**, since it shows warnings for situations that require your immediate attention.
+The first place to check the status of UCP is the UCP web UI, since it shows warnings for situations that require your immediate attention.
 Administrators might see more warnings than regular users.